The Empire Shall Fall Awaken

 Jeff Pitts - Drums

 If you took Meshuggah, The Dillinger Escape Plan, and Between the Buried and Me, and mixed them in a pot with early Killswitch, you would get The Empire Shall Fall.
 A throwback to Killswitch's early days, with their original self-title and the ground breaking Alive or Just Breathing, Awaken is a huge step forward from the metalcore based sound of Killswitch.
-Laden with progressive guitar wizardry, crunching death metal growls, and jazz influenced polyrhythms backed by ferocious howls of angsty, politically charged lyrics from a restored Jesse Leach, Awaken is mind-blowing at first listen.
+Laden with progressive guitar wizardry, crunching death metal growls, and jazz influenced polyrhythms backed by ferocious howls of angsty, politically charged lyrics from a newly-restored Jesse Leach, Awaken is mind-blowing at first listen.

 The album begins excellently, but tapers off somewhat at the end.